Chart Color Schemes

 Kambah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Kambah's population is 15,752 as of Aug 2025.
-This shows an increase of 82 people (0.5%) since the 2021 Census, which recorded a population of 15,670.
-The growth was inferred from ABS' June 2024 estimate of 15,732 and validated new addresses since the Census date.
-This results in a density ratio of 1,389 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Kambah's 0.5% growth since the 2021 census surpassed the SA3 area's 0.2%, though growth remains modest.
-Natural growth contributed approximately 52.2% of overall population gains during recent periods.
+Kambah's population was 15,749 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 79 people from the 2021 Census count of 15,670, reflecting a growth rate of 0.5%.
+The change is inferred from ABS estimated resident population data for June 2024 (15,731) and validated new addresses since the Census date (151).
+Kambah's population density was 1,388 persons per square kilometer in November 2025, exceeding national averages assessed by AreaSearch.
+The area's growth rate of 0.5% from the 2021 census surpassed that of its SA3 region (0.2%), though overall growth remained modest.
+Natural growth accounted for approximately 52.2% of Kambah's population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, ACT Government's SA2 area projections are used, also based on 2022.
-Future population trends indicate a decline by 1,054 persons to 2041.
-However, specific age cohorts like the 85 and over group are projected to grow by 209 people during this period.
+For future projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, ACT Government's SA2 area projections using the same base year are adopted.
+Between 2025 and 2041, Kambah's population is projected to decrease by 1,054 persons.
+However, specific age cohorts are expected to grow, notably the 85 and over group, which is projected to increase by 209 people during this period.

 Frequently Asked Questions - Population